 There are also other different forms of Aciclovir: creams, oral suspension (a liquid that you drink), or injection.
 Injections are usually only done in a hospital.

 Here at The Independent Pharmacy, we offer Aciclovir 400mg tablets.
-These can be used as outbreak treatment or suppression treatment for genital herpes.
+These can be used to treat an outbreak treatment or as ongoing suppression treatment for genital herpes.

 Below you can find some more information about the different Aciclovir dosages available: